ahmed8mansour/simple-accounting-system/README.md

 ## A fully functional system to manage a simple accounting system

 This project .
-Every part of this project is sample code which imporve the accounting system by :
+Every part of this project is sample code which imporves the accounting system by :

 - Create invocie sheet for the customer , witch will be sizeable for all printers types
 - Create a simple design for the accountants to manage and add customers needs